dbt-labs/homebrew-dbt/README.md

 ---

 ### Formula
-    Contains every formula for every version of dbt released to homebrew.
+    Contains every formula for every version of dbt adapters released to homebrew.

 Each adapter has a default version that points to the highest final version that has been released.
 This allows the crosswalk of `brew install dbt-postgres` to know what version to install.
 The default formula version gets updated when a new version is released.